cutbox/CutBox/README.md

 brew intall cutbox
 ```

-# Enable Clipboard pasting.
+# Enable automatic paste.

-Before CutBox can paste for you, enable it to control the keyboard.
+Before CutBox can paste for you (when you select something and hit enter that is.)
+You have to enable it to control the keyboard.

 Go to **System Preferences -> Security & Privacy -> Privacy -> Accessibility**

-Unlock and add CutBox to the list of apps (and check the box next to it).
+Unlock and add CutBox to the list of apps (also switch on the check box next to its icon).

+This works best before CutBox is run.
+(Macos will suggest restarting CutBox anyway.)

+FYI If you're upgrading, you'll need to remove and re-add the new CutBox.app.

 # About CutBox